Search for Resources

 Values Education Good

-• Students are given opportunities to reflect independently as they listen to the Aboriginal legend, and as they are lead through the story of the rock cycle.
+• Students are given opportunities to reflect independently as they listen to the Indigenous legend, and as they are lead through the story of the rock cycle.

 • Students have the opportunity to reflect as they are lead through the drama activities in which they personify the Earth and the rock cycle.